PennLINC/CuBIDS/docs/installation.rst

 From sources
 ------------

-The sources for CuBIDS can be downloaded from the `Github repo`_.
+The source code for CuBIDS can be downloaded from the `Github repo`_.

-You can either clone the public repository:
+To install the software, you can either clone the public repository:

 .. code-block:: console

     $ git clone git://github.com/PennLINC/CuBIDS

-Or download from the Python Package Manager `Pypi`_:
+Or download from the Python Package Manager (Pypi) by running the command:

 .. code-block:: console